sendyma/Medical-XAI/README.md

 ## Example of Interpretable Reasoning

-As illustrated in the paper, for a testing mammogram, the method classifies it as belonging to the cancer class because the abnormality present in the image looks more similar to the cancer prototypes than the non-cancer ones, as evidenced by the higher similarity scores with the cancer prototypes.
+As illustrated by the authors, for a testing mammogram, the method classifies it as belonging to the cancer class because the abnormality present in the image looks more similar to the cancer prototypes than the non-cancer ones, as evidenced by the higher similarity scores with the cancer prototypes.